RBC Bearings (RBC) Long-Term Deferred Tax (2016 - 2023)

 - Bearings' Long-Term Deferred Tax rose 452.05% to $76.3 million in Q2 2023 from the same period last year, while for Apr 2023 it was $76.3 million, marking a year-over-year increase of 452.05%.
 This contributed to the annual value of $76.3 million for FY2023, which is 452.05% up from last year.

-- Latest data reveals that Bearings reported Long-Term Deferred Tax of $76.3 million as of Q2 2023, which was up 452.05% from $73.0 million recorded in Q2 2022.
+- As of Q2 2023, Bearings' Long-Term Deferred Tax stood at $76.3 million, which was up 452.05% from $73.0 million recorded in Q2 2022.

-- In the past 5 years, Bearings' Long-Term Deferred Tax ranged from a high of $76.3 million in Q2 2023 and a low of $48.7 million during Q2 2021
+- Over the past 5 years, Bearings' Long-Term Deferred Tax peaked at $76.3 million during Q2 2023, and registered a low of $48.7 million during Q2 2021.

 - In the last 3 years, Bearings' Long-Term Deferred Tax had a median value of $73.0 million in 2022 and averaged $66.0 million.

-- In the last 5 years, Bearings' Long-Term Deferred Tax surged by 4986.35% in 2022 and then skyrocketed by 452.05% in 2023.
+- Per our database at Business Quant, Bearings' Long-Term Deferred Tax skyrocketed by 4986.35% in 2022 and then soared by 452.05% in 2023.

-- Bearings' Long-Term Deferred Tax (Quarter) stood at $48.7 million in 2021, then surged by 49.86% to $73.0 million in 2022, then rose by 4.52% to $76.3 million in 2023.
+- Over the past 3 years, Bearings' Long-Term Deferred Tax (Quarter) stood at $48.7 million in 2021, then skyrocketed by 49.86% to $73.0 million in 2022, then increased by 4.52% to $76.3 million in 2023.

-- Its Long-Term Deferred Tax stands at $76.3 million for Q2 2023, versus $73.0 million for Q2 2022 and $48.7 million for Q2 2021.
+- Its last three reported values are $76.3 million in Q2 2023, $73.0 million for Q2 2022, and $48.7 million during Q2 2021.